Swimmer Shark activity map

 • Bicton Baths, City of Melville

-The City of Cockburn and Town of Cottesloe have funded their own enclosures at Coogee Beach and Cottesloe Beach respectively.
+The City of Cockburn has funded their own beach enclosure at Coogee Beach.

 View the locations of beach enclosures on the shark activity map.